Grievance Appeal Process

 Who May File an Appeal?

-This document is offered as general information on the appeal process.
+This is offered as general information on the appeal process.
 All appeals of employer actions, as listed below, are subject to the North Dakota Administrative Rules, Chapters 4-07-20.1 and 4-07-20.2.
-If information in this guide conflicts with any rules, the rules shall take precedence.
+If information in this guide conflicts with any rules or statutes, the rules and statutes shall take precedence.